input-output-hk/daedalus/README.md

 ### Debugging

-You can debug the main process by following one these approaches:
+You can debug the main process by following one of these approaches:
 - [VSCode](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_attaching-to-nodejs)
 - [Chrome](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients)